thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 ## Why Behat Versus Others?

 Mainly becuase of popularity, which comes mainly from its human readability.
-There are certainly other contenders with other strengths, but we're focusing on behat today because it is a popular PHP-based testing framework, its tests are written as human readable scenarios, can be easily extended by writing additional PHP methods, and, as you'll see soon, getting set up is not too difficult.
+There are certainly other contenders with other strengths, but we're focusing on behat today because it is a popular PHP-based testing framework.
+Its tests are written as human readable scenarios, can be easily extended by writing additional PHP methods, and, as you'll see soon, getting set up is not too difficult.

 ## Business Use